 The Pietragalla Project is an international research program established by the Université Paris 1 Panthéon-Sorbonne and the Humboldt-Universität zu Berlin, which has as its main objective the study and promotion of the archaeological and cultural heritage of the archaeological site of Monte Torretta di Pietragalla, located in Basilicata, Italy.
 Thanks to the collaboration with local archaeological institutions, it was possible to re-evaluate the still unpublished scientific documentation relating to the site, which has been investigated in the middle of the 20th century, highlighting the still unexpressed potential that still lies unearthed on the summit of Mount Torretta.

-The project actively involves the collaboration with various and prestigious Italian institutions: the Soprintendenza Archeologia Belle Arti e Paesaggio della Basilicata, the school of agriculture and forestry of the Università della Basilicata, the Museo Archeologico Provinciale of Potenza, two laboratories of the Italian CNR specialized in remote sensing, but also political and cultural entities such as the Comune di Pietragalla, the agency for local tourism APT Basilicata, a committee of the UNESCO and the Regione Basilicata.
+The project actively involves the collaboration with various and prestigious Italian institutions: the Soprintendenza Archeologia Belle Arti e Paesaggio della Basilicata, the school of agriculture and forestry of the Università della Basilicata, the Museo Archeologico Provinciale of Potenza, two laboratories of the Italian CNR specialized in remote sensing, but also political and cultural entities such as the Comune di Pietragalla, the agency for local tourism APT Basilicata and the Regione Basilicata.

 Alongside scientific objectives, the project aims to train students and young researchers in field archaeology, remote sensing, promotion of sustainable cultural heritage, through practical experience in relation to a research project and in relation to the local authorities responsible for the protection and cultural development of the site and the region.